1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 3. Minimally Invasive and Advanced Procedures

-• Polypectomy - removes polyps during colonoscopy
+• Polypectomy- removes polyps during the colonoscopy.

 Ready to Protect Your Colon Health?